 After you return home from hospitalization, you will need to take time to adjust and heal.
 In order to avoid the risk of endangering your health, it may be necessary to make changes to your living environment and overall lifestyle as you recuperate.
-Today, we’ll look at seven ways to help get back on track after your hospitalization.
+Today, we’ll look at nine ways to help get back on track after your hospitalization.
 CHANGING YOUR

 It’s common to experience a mental decline or memory loss as you get older or as a result of dementia or Alzheimer’s.
 Therefore, it’s essential to find ways to help keep the minds of older loved ones stimulated and engaged so their brains can remain active and healthy.
 Here are some useful activities to keep your loved one mentally agile.